abhiaryz/dental/README.md

 ---

-## ✨ What is DentaRAG?
+## ✨ What is DentaEdge?

-**DentaRAG** is a modern, cloud-based dental practice management system that enables multiple clinics to operate independently on a single platform.
+**DentaEdge** is a modern, cloud-based dental practice management system that enables multiple clinics to operate independently on a single platform.
 Built with Next.js 15, TypeScript, and PostgreSQL, it provides everything from patient records and treatment planning to billing, inventory management, and advanced analytics.

 ### 🎯 Key Highlights